oneaiguru/panewiki/final/full/Implementation Roadmap.md

 - Navigate forward, panes shift right
 - Navigate back, panes shift left
 - Visible pane count is correct (1 at start, 3 when deep)
-- Off-screen panes are not rendered (or hidden)
+- Off-screen panes remain in the DOM but are hidden via CSS (no virtualization in V1)
 - Links in pane are clickable

 **Checklist**: